jshilkova/qa_guru_python_8_hw_3/README.md

 This is my readme file

-A conflict will be created there
+A conflict will be created there!